 Service’s clunking metaphors are well suited to his platitudinous theorising.
 The Soviet Communist Party, once ‘a cork bobbing on a sea of indifference’, later found itself ‘a ship floating on an ocean of popular hostility’.
 It seems a pity that neither the cork nor the ship were, ‘like conch shells swept on to the beach after a storm at sea’, listened to by radical anti-capitalist groups.
 Another Startling Verdict for Forensic Science.
 Attorney General Jeff Sessions announced this week that the Justice Department is closing a federal agency formed four years ago that was designed to instill more scientific rigor in the forensic sciences.

 The National Commission on Forensic Science had been working on best practices for crime labs and had been funding research to assess reliability in whole fields of evidence.
-Sessions said a new approach will be outlined by an as-yet-unnamed "senior forensic advisor.”
 Why Counterterrorism Scholars Should Overhaul Their Research.
 Instead of discussing how discontented people from specific sects resort to Islamist terrorism, counterterrorism scholars should move on to study the nature of violence itself.